-21.10.3.
-Design Aligners Trim Curve
+23.10.3 Design Aligners Trim Curve

 The Aligner Trim Curve will be (just like the Aligner Curve) generated automatically based on the settings of the parameters "Curve Shape" and "Trim Margin" in Preferences.
 Both parameters can be adjusted as well and regenerate directly on the Orthodontics panel.
 These changes are saved in the project.
 If the parameters are changed in this process, it is necessary to regenerate the curve by clicking the "Reset Aligner Trim Curve" button.
-To use the trimline information for the automatic trimming of the aligners in the milling machines information in the future, it is possible to turn on "Show locator" and modify the trim curve appropriately.
-The export of the curve will be available in the last step.
+To use the trimline information for the automatic trimming of the aligners in the milling machines' information in the future, it is possible to turn on "Show locator" and modify the trim curve accordingly.
+It will be possible to export the curve in the last step.